Purpose in Parallel

 Her role in philanthropic work:

 “There are two major values that drive our philanthropic work.
 A big priority for me is to be hands-on and engaged in the philanthropic partnerships that we form.
 That's key and crucial and important for my role.
 I don't just want to give money and not know, connect with or engage with the people that we are supporting.
 Bryan Stevenson, the founder of the Equal Justice Initiative, says there's ‘power of proximity,’ and I firmly believe that.
-It gives me so much joy to come back to campus and spend time with the Martin scholars.
+It gives me so much joy to come back to campus and spend time with the Martin Scholars.
 We created a tradition for me to join the Martin Scholars for yearly book discussion via Zoom.

 “Demond and I look at what we can do to make life better for Black and Brown communities.
 It's always been our focus.
 It will always be our focus.
 We believe that our marriage strengthens our individual voices to make an even greater impact in our community.